Bank of Japan expands easing measures, cuts growth forecast - RFI

 In a quarterly economic report issued on Monday, the bank also revised down growth forecasts for the world's third largest economy.

-For the current fiscal year to March 2021, it now forecasts the economy will shink by 0.3 percent to 5.0 percent, compared with the previous estimate of 0.8-1.1 percent growth.
+For the current fiscal year to March 2021, it now forecasts the economy will shrink 3.0-5.0 percent, compared with the previous estimate of 0.8-1.1 percent growth.

 For the past year to last month, the BoJ estimates the economy shrank 0.1 percent to 0.4 percent, compared with the previously estimated 0.8-0.9 percent growth.